 Data Protection Officer

 This policy sets out the basis on which we will process any personal data we collect from you through this website.
 We keep your personal information safe and it is protected by appropriate technical and organisational measures.
-We only use your data for the purpose of this campaign and will not sell your data on to any third party; we will pass it on only to the European Commission in the framework of the public consultation (see below).
+We only use your data for the purpose of this campaign and will not sell your data to any third party.
+We will pass your name and email address on to the Members of the European Parliament.

 WHAT DATA IS COLLECTED AND WHY?

-On this website, we are asking you to join our campaign by participating in the European Commission’s public consultation on deforestation.
-In order to participate in this consultation, you need to provide certain personal data (name, first name, email address, country, language), and we’re also tracking the time of participation and whether you want to receive our emails.
+On this website, we are asking you to join our campaign by participating in the email action and sending a meme to Members of the European Parliament.
+In order to participate in this action, you need to provide certain personal data (name, first name, email address, country, language), and we’re also tracking the time of participation and whether you want to receive our emails.
 Only this data will be collected and further processed based on your consent.

 HOW IS YOUR DATA USED?